Christof/vim_tips/vim_tips.md

 The line completion ignores the indentation at the start of the line, so it is usefull for duplicating lines when we don't know where the source line is.

+Filename autocompletion always expands files relative to the working directory and not to the currently edited file.
+The working directory can be queried with `:pwd` and changed with `:cd {path}`, `:cd -` changes back to the last directory.

+Omni-completion (`<C-x><C-o>`) is Vim's intellisense.
+It gives choices depending on the context and therefore is dependent on file-type plugins.